ron2111/Awesome-Projects-Collection/.github/PULL_REQUEST_TEMPLATE.md

 <!----Please delete options that are not relevant.
       And in order to tick the check box just but x inside them for example [x] like this----->
+- [ ] I have added a readme file with the description of my project.
 - [ ] I follow Contributing Guidelines & Code of conduct of this project.
 - [ ] I have performed a self-review of my own code or work.
 - [ ] I have commented my code, particularly in hard-to-understand areas.